royaltm/rust-plasma/web/README.md

 Plasma Web
 ==========

 This is a demo of how to run plasma with webassembly.
+See [TypeScript API docs](https://royaltm.github.io/rust-plasma/master/ts/modules/plasma.html).

 Prerequisites